 Do I need a representative?

-You do not need a representative to participate in a BON meeting.
-However, if you choose to use a representative, you must give him or her written permission to represent you.
+You do not need a representative to participate in a BON mediation.
+However, if you choose to use a representative, you must give them written permission to represent you.

-How do I reschedule a meeting?
+How do I reschedule my mediation?

 - Contact the other party and ask for their consent.

-- Send your request to the Board.
+- Send your request to the BON.

-- The Board will reschedule the meeting.
+- The BON will reschedule the mediation

-Does the Board make decisions?
+Does the BON make decisions?

 Who negotiates my compensation?

-What are the qualifications of Board members?
+What are the qualifications of Members?

-BON Members have different backgrounds.
+Members have different backgrounds.
 They have experience working with real estate, property appraisal, and business loss claims.
 Many of the Members also have brokerage experience.
 The Lieutenant Governor appoints Members to the BON.
 For more information on the appointment process, please visit the Public Appointments Secretariat website.